 Identifying those at risk

 With an ever-rising digital safety risk being posed by technology, it’s essential that schools are equipped with the tools to act fast, efficiently and in the best interest of students.
 Our Smoothwall research uncovered that 98% of teachers rely on their students to tell them if they are being bullied online, yet only 5% of students admit they would confide in a teacher if they were subjected to this.
-This is where effective monitoring solutions can be used as an important bridge when it comes to identifying students who may be at harm online – allowing schools to provide more effective support.
+This is where effective threat detection technology can be used as an important bridge when it comes to identifying students who may be at harm online – allowing schools to provide more effective support.

 It has been proven that if a student is exposed to harmful and inappropriate material or experiences online, it can result in a dramatic change in behavior that often causes wider disruption in the classroom.
 However, with so few students turning to teachers in their time of need, identifying the root cause of the problem can be a challenge.

 This is where threat detection technology comes in.
 Through effective filtering and scanning tools, software providers can not only prevent students from accessing potentially harmful material in the first place but can actually scan their keystrokes, search terms and phrases, and capture anything typed in that may indicate the student is at risk.

 Indicators that a student is at harm can be picked up in real-time if they have used their keyboard or screen in any way to view, message or type out their feelings – even if the message was never sent or the document was never saved.
 This can bring to light any concerns that may be affecting students, including cyberbullying, depression, grooming, radicalization, gang involvement, and violence to name just a few.

 Any digital behavior which is then considered to be of concern will flag to a designated administrator and allows for the student to be provided with the necessary support to ensure their welfare before it’s too late.